morganlaneap/laravel-file-manager/README.md

 ### Current Features
 - Multiple file uploading.
 - Folder management system.
+- Ability to drag and drop files to move them.
 - Ability to download uploaded files.
 - Ability to rename existing files and folders.
 - Ability to sort by Name, Size or Date Modified.